 Hiring a public relations firm is like old-fashioned courting.
 Spend time researching the best public relations firms for your industry.
 Look for firms with clients of the same or higher caliber than your business.
 Check out the public relations firms that manage the campaigns of your clients or prospective clients.
 Remember that public relations is all about the relationships, so choose a relationship that will lead you forward – through the door of your next client.
 Axia Public Relations details the six key steps to hiring the right PR firm on our blog.

 No. There are many reasons not to hire an industry-specific PR firm, including the inherent conflict of interest that comes with representing companies that compete with each other.
 Specialized firms are often stale and only reuse the same ideas and tactics over and over again.
 Creativity is transferable between industries; it’s more important to get ideas across industries than within an industry.
 Our experience shows that we can be successful in any industry.
 Our diverse industry experience trumps narrow, niche experience and allows us to avoid conflicts of interest.
 Our client diversity helps us see trends and think objectively and horizontally, bringing innovation from one industry to another.
-Download a free copy of our guide on maximizing your PR ROI to learn more about hiring the right PR firm for your needs.
+Download a copy of our guide on maximizing your PR ROI to learn more about hiring the right PR firm for your needs.

 Your relationship with your public relations firm is critical to your success; a bad relationship with your PR firm can directly impact your sales and earnings.
-Axia explains the right way to part ways on our blog and in our free e-book How to Fire Your PR Firm.
+Axia explains the right way to part ways on our blog and in our e-book How to Fire Your PR Firm.

 Investing in professional public relations is a lot like buying a new car.
 With so many different models and options available, the costs vary considerably.
 Monthly public relations campaigns with our PR firm start at $2,000 for small business public relations campaigns, $5,000 for local and single-audience PR solutions, and $10,000-$30,000 for far-reaching comprehensive national programs.
-Visit our blog to learn more about how much PR costs and download our free e-book detailing key PR investment guidelines. <learn more>
+Visit our blog to learn more about how much PR costs and download our e-book detailing key PR investment guidelines. <learn more>